paolobenve/myphotoshare/README.md

 #### `cron` file example:

-You can automate the updating process, so that you don't need to worry of running the scanner, simply do whatever you want on your albums tree, and `photoshare` will be updated every night:
+You can automate the updating process, so that you don't need to worry of running the scanner, simply do whatever you want on your albums tree, and `myphotoshare` will be updated every night:

-    # update photoshare cache
+    # update myphotoshare cache
-    58 1  * * * root    /your/photoshare/installation/dir/scanner/main.py /etc/photoshare/myproject.conf > /var/log/myphotoshareproject.log
+    58 1  * * * root    /your/myphotoshare/installation/dir/scanner/main.py /etc/myphotoshare/myproject.conf > /var/log/my-myphotoshare-project.log

-Instead or running `photoshare` as root, you can use whatever user that have access to the directories you set up in your config file
+Instead or running `myphotoshare` as root, you can use whatever user that have access to the directories you set up in your config file

 ## Optional: Server-side Authentication

 The JavaScript application uses a very simple API to determine if a photo can be viewed or not.
 If a JSON file returns error `403`, the album is hidden from view.
 To authenticate, `POST` a username and a password to `/auth`.
 If unsuccessful, `403` is returned.
 If successful, `200` is returned, and the previously denied json files may now be requested.
 If an unauthorized album is directly requested in a URL when the page loads, an authentication box is shown.

-`photoshare` ships with an optional server side component called FloatApp to faciliate this, which lives in `scanner/floatapp`.
+`myphotoshare` ships with an optional server side component called FloatApp to faciliate this, which lives in `scanner/floatapp`.
 It is a simple Flask-based Python web application.

 #### Edit the app.cfg configuration file: